elixirschool/elixirschool/lessons/specifics/plug.md

 In order to begin creating Plugs, we need to know, and adhere to, the Plug spec.
 Thankfully for us, there are only two functions necessary: `init/1` and `call/2`.

-The `init/1` function is used to initialize our Plug's options, which are passed as the second argument to our `call/2` function.
-In addition to our initialized options the `call/2` function receives a `%Plug.Conn` as its first argument and is expected to return a connection.

 Here's a simple Plug that returns "Hello World!":

 ```elixir